 With the world of sport increasingly oriented towards economic interests at the expense of passion, it is no wonder a story that emerged in recent times and that tells how in our day nothing can be considered safe and everything can represent a goal for those who, increasingly often, hired and financed by various states, they create turbulence to bring about social, political and economic changes that can favor them.

-Taken from the book Sandworm by Andy Greenberg, this article traces the history of the cyber attack that occurred on the eve of the 2018 Winter Olympic Games; a story passed in silence and of which very little has been known but which represents one of the most striking examples of cyberwar of history.
+Taken from Andy Greenberg's book Sandworm, this article traces the history of the cyber attack that took place on the eve of the 2018 Winter Olympic Games; a story passed over in silence and of which very little has been known but which represents one of the most striking examples of cyberwar of history.

 Just before 20:00 on February 9, 2018, in the north-eastern mountains of South Korea, Sang-jin Oh was quietly sitting in a chair a few dozen rows from the floor of the vast pentagonal Olympic stadium in Pyeongchang.
 He wore an official Olympics jacket, gray and red, which kept him warm despite the almost freezing weather, and his place, behind the press section, was perfect for having a clear and complete view of the raised and circular stage a few hundred meters in front of him.
 The opening ceremony of the 2018 Winter Olympic Games was about to begin.